spiegel-im-spiegel/github-pages-env/content/remark/2019/06/starlink-satellite-constellations.md

 これらの声明は IAU のものより踏み込んだ内容になっていて

-{{< fig-quote type="md" title="RAS statement on Starlink satellite constellation" link="https://ras.ac.uk/news-and-press/news/ras-statement-starlink-satellite-constellation" lang="en" >}}
+{{< fig-quote type="markdown" title="RAS statement on Starlink satellite constellation" link="https://ras.ac.uk/news-and-press/news/ras-statement-starlink-satellite-constellation" lang="en" >}}
 {{< quote >}}Given the scale of these projects, there is also the prospect of a significant and lasting change to the views of the night sky until now enjoyed throughout human history and pre-history.
 The night sky is part of the cultural heritage of humanity, and the Society believes that it deserves protection.{{< /quote >}}
 {{< /fig-quote >}}

-{{< fig-quote type="md" title="AAS Issues Position Statement on Satellite Constellations" link="https://ras.ac.uk/news-and-press/news/ras-statement-starlink-satellite-constellation" lang="en" >}}
+{{< fig-quote type="markdown" title="AAS Issues Position Statement on Satellite Constellations" link="https://ras.ac.uk/news-and-press/news/ras-statement-starlink-satellite-constellation" lang="en" >}}
 {{< quote >}}"The natural night sky is a resource not just for astronomers but for all who look upward to understand and enjoy the splendor of the universe, and its degradation has many negative impacts beyond the astronomical," says Jeffrey C. Hall (Lowell Observatory), Chair of the [AAS Committee on Light Pollution, Radio Interference](https://aas.org/comms/committee-light-pollution-radio-interference-and-space-debris), and Space Debris.
 "I appreciate the initial conversation we have already had with SpaceX, and I look forward to working with my AAS colleagues and with all stakeholders to understand and mitigate the effects of the rapidly increasing numbers of satellites in near-Earth orbit."{{< /quote >}}
 {{< /fig-quote >}}